gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 The installation consists of a blueprint, imports and exports.<br>
 __blueprint__:
 To reference the previously uploaded Blueprint, the component descriptor is referenced by specifying the repository context, the component name and version.
-With that, the landscaper is able to resolve the component descriptor from the oci registry and the reference inside the component descriptor to the blueprint can be specified.
+With that, the landscaper is able to resolve the component descriptor from the oci registry.<br>
+The Blueprint artifact in the component descriptor is specified as resources with the unique name `ingress-nginx-blueprint` which can be referenced with `resourceName: ingress-nginx-blueprint`
 ```yaml
 spec:
   blueprint: